Let us know if you agree to cookies

 Reporting a concern

-Individuals should immediately report any suspected or actual instances of fraud, bribery or corruption.
+People should immediately report any suspected or actual instances of fraud, bribery or corruption.
 This includes (any of the following):

 • offers to pay bribes